 Problem

-Local-first search engines run entirely in the browser, providing instant results without a server round-trip.
-However, this means they are constrained by the browser’s memory and processing limits.
-If a search index is not properly optimised, it can consume excessive RAM, causing the browser tab to stutter or even crash, especially on mobile devices.
+Local-first search engines run entirely in the browser.
+They provide instant results without a server round-trip.
+However, they are constrained by browser memory and processing limits.
+An unoptimised search index consumes excessive RAM.
+This causes the browser tab to stutter or crash, especially on mobile devices.

 Why it matters

-A seamless search experience is essential for developer productivity.
-If the search tool causes performance issues or consumes too much memory, users will avoid using it.
-Optimising your content for local-first search ensures that your documentation remains fast, responsive, and reliable across all devices and network conditions.
+A seamless search experience is essential for productivity.
+If the search tool causes performance issues or memory bloat, users abandon it.
+Optimising content for local-first search ensures documentation remains fast, responsive, and reliable across all devices and network conditions.

 Approach

-docmd’s Search Plugin uses a build-time extraction pipeline to create a highly optimised index.
-By pruning unnecessary data and focusing on high-value semantic fields, it ensures that the resulting index is both comprehensive and lightweight.
+docmd’s Search Plugin uses a build-time extraction pipeline to create an optimised index.
+By pruning unnecessary data and focusing on high-value semantic fields, the resulting index is comprehensive and lightweight.

 Implementation